Girl who moved to UK in Year 10 has received incredible A-level results

-A-Level results in Hampshire: Determind St Vincent College student achieves distinctions despite moving to UK from Germany in Year 10
+A-Level results in Hampshire: Determined St Vincent College student achieves distinctions despite moving to UK from Germany in Year 10

 Melissa Francis moved to the UK from Germany when she was in Year 10 and although she could communicate and speak English, she had to adjust to a new education system, terminology and vocabulary.